 I was familiar with boudin on the menu from my previous trip to Lake Charles but Big Mike’s had a crawfish boudin that I had to try that was really delicious!

-We also tried the Grilled BBQ Shrimp(Gulf shrimp seasoned w/our signature rub & glazed w/Mutha BBQ sauce served over creole rice with double sides of baked macaroni and cheese,) Baby Back Ribs with fries and the Smoked Brisket with garlic toast, baked beans, and macaroni and cheese.
+We also tried the Grilled BBQ Shrimp(Gulf shrimp seasoned with their signature rub & glazed w/Mutha BBQ sauce served over creole rice with double sides of baked macaroni and cheese,) Baby Back Ribs with fries, and the Smoked Brisket with garlic toast, baked beans, and macaroni and cheese.

 That was definitely a great meal to start our visit.